Engin-Boot/pong-stage-atuljha2524/Stage0/pongScore.md

 ## Acceptance Criteria

-### Scenario: -describe-a-scenario-of-this-module
+### Scenario: when ball touches unsafe boundary.

-  Given -give-initial-values-and-conditions

-  When -event-happens

-  Then -module-does-this

-### -add-scenario-if-needed
+  Given - The ball is moving

+  When - Ball touches the unsafe boundary of left side.

+  Then - Player on the right side gets one point.